 was able to erode down fast enough to stay in its original path.

-Today, the erosion resistant Taconic Klippe has emerged as
+Today, the erosion resistant Taconic Klippe has

 a low range of mountains.
 The Hudson River was